Supreme Court rules jury verdict must be unanimous to convict

-The Supreme Court ruled Monday a jury must be unanimous to convict an individual in state court, ruling in favor of a man who contested his conviction in Louisiana.
+The Supreme Court ruled Monday a man was railroaded by Louisiana’s criminal justice system, having been sent to prison for life without the possibility of parole by a divided jury.

 Evangelisto Ramos was found guilty of second-degree murder by a 10-2 vote.
 Traditionally, 48 states require a unanimous verdict to convict, so Ramos would have had a mistrial had his proceedings been held elsewhere.
-But in Louisiana and Oregon that has not been the case, so he was sentenced to life in prison without the possibility of parole.
+But in Louisiana and Oregon that has not been the case, so he was sentenced to life behind bars.

-Overturning years of precedent, the high court ruled a jury verdict must be unanimous.
+Overturning years of precedent, the high court ruled a jury verdict must be unanimous, siding with Ramos.

 “The text and structure of the Constitution clearly suggest that the term ‘trial by an impartial jury’ carried with it some meaning about the content and requirements of a jury trial.
 One of these requirements was unanimity,” wrote Justice Neil M. Gorsuch in a divided opinion for the court.